How to Build a Champagne Tower: Glass Count & Step-by-Step Guide

 Glass Selection Pitfalls

-Pouring & Stability Risks
+Pouring and Stability Risks

-• Ignoring environmental factors → Avoid outdoor setups in wind or on uneven ground
+• Ignoring environmental factors: Avoid outdoor setups in wind or on uneven ground

-• Skipping a test run → Do a dry stack beforehand to check stability
+• Skipping a test run: Do a dry stack beforehand to check stability

 Guest Interaction Hazards

-• No spill plan → Keep towels and spare glasses nearby
+• No spill plan: Keep towels and spare glasses nearby

-• Forgetting a "pour master" → Assign someone to manage refills and watch for wobbles
+• Forgetting a pour master: Assign someone to manage refills and watch for wobbles

 Is a Champagne Tower Right for Your Event?